solana-labs/solana/docs/src/proposals/scrambled-tx.md

 - bankless leader
 - randomized leader schedule (or stop 4-slot grouping at the very least)
 - on-chain mempool with bidding
+- quic adaption for tpu (for ipv6-mtu-exeeding transaction packet and ddos prevention)

 ### Scrambling details